thephez/readme-dash-core/export/markdown/core-examples-transaction-tutorial-p2sh-multisig.md

 > RAW_TX=0100000001529c9f774521b7f5104b709e899d8547078ca4a993dbd[...]
 ```

+# 8. Get private key

-We generate the <<glossary:raw transaction>> the same way we did in the [Simple Raw Transaction subsection](core-examples-transaction-tutorial-simple-raw-transaction).
+We get the <<glossary:private keys>> for two of the <<glossary:public keys>> we used to create the transaction, the same way we got private keys in the [Complex Raw Transaction subsection](/docs/core-examples-transaction-tutorial-complex-raw-transaction).
+Recall that we created a 2-of-3 multisig pubkey script, so signatures from two private keys are needed.
+[block:callout]
+{
+  "type": "danger",
+  "body": "**Reminder:** Users should never manually manage private keys on mainnet.
+See the warning in the [complex raw transaction section](core-examples-transaction-tutorial-complex-raw-transaction).",
+  "title": "Private Key Warning"
+}
+[/block]
 ``` bash
 > dash-cli -regtest dumpprivkey $NEW_ADDRESS1
 cThhxbQUtBDzHZbZrW6XAR4XkXfaQf4Abo7BQaTK2zVp7sVrHdmv